Varadhanayaka: Plot

-In Bangalore.
-ACP Varadhanayaka lives happily with his parents, wife Lakshmi and younger brother Hari, a college student.
+In Bangalore, ACP Varadhanayaka lives happily with his parents, wife Lakshmi and younger brother Hari, a college student.
 A girl named Sirisha comes across Varadhanayaka when she is on a field trip from her college with her friends.
 She gets friendly with his daughter Pinky.
-It turns out that Hari studies in Sirisha’s college and soon after they accidentally even come to know each other.
+It turns out that Hari studies in Sirisha's college and soon after they accidentally come to know each other.

-Varadhanayaka investigates the case of a dreaded criminal Section Shankar, who is involved with land dealings which is completely illegal and others including the DIG is involved.
-When the chairman of the bank who has lent money for the deal demand the money back as the deal hasn’t worked, Shankar eliminates him.
+Varadhanayaka investigates the case of a dreaded criminal, Section Shankar, who is involved in land dealings which are completely illegal, and others, with which the DIG is involved.
+When the chairman of the bank who has lent money for the deal demands for the money back as the deal hasn't worked, Shankar eliminates him.
 The people who are customers of the bank take to the streets and try to damage the bank.

 Varadhanayaka arrives there and arrests the manager.
 Shankar discovers where the manager has been taken.
-He arrives there with his men and the DIG nearly kill ACP Varadhanayaka.
-Shankar asks his men to dump the body.
-On the way, Hari gets involved and ultimately rescues his brother from a burning bus and Varadhanayaka dies in Hari’s arms.
+He arrives with his men and the DIG and nearly kills ACP Varadhanayaka.
+Shankar asks his men to dump his body.
+On the way, Hari gets involved and ultimately rescues his brother from a burning bus and Varadhanayaka dies in Hari's arms.

-The entire media and the people assume that Varadhanayaka has swindled off all the money as they have been made to believe that by the DIG.
-Hari seeks vengeance on the people who killed Varadhanayaka, where he kills Siddharth "Siddu" (his friend and Shankar’s brother), and later kills the DIG.
-Shankar kidnaps Hari's entire family where Hari arrives and kills Shankar, he spills the beans that Varadhanayaka is dead and rescues his family under the supervision of the new DIG, who supports him wholeheartedly.
+The entire media and people assume that Varadhanayaka has swindled off all the money as they have been made to believe that by the DIG.
+Hari seeks vengeance on the people who killed Varadhanayaka; he kills Siddharth "Siddu" (his friend and Shankar's brother), and later kills the DIG.
+Shankar kidnaps Hari's entire family where Hari arrives and kills Shankar.
+He spills the beans that Varadhanayaka is dead and rescues his family under the supervision of the new DIG, who supports him wholeheartedly.